vendor rebates accounting treatment

 Unclaimed rebates present another issue.
 Customers may forget or choose not to redeem rebates, leading to a liability on the books that may never be paid out.

-Determining when to reverse these liabilities can be subjective and requires a policy that aligns with accounting standards and business practices.
+Deciding when to reverse these debts can be subjective.
+It requires a policy that follows accounting rules and business practices.

 Compliance and Auditing